Zyloprim (allopurinol) is a medication that helps prevent attacks of gout.

 Zyloprim helps prevent flares (attacks) of gout by reducing the amount of uric acid in the body.
 The accumulation of crystals is reduced, and in turn, the body’s immune response is reduced.
 A person’s gout will usually become less severe and really should disappear over time as they continue to take this medication.

 When Zyloprim is first started, it can increase gout flares.
 It is important for patients to keep taking this medicine because in time it will help prevent and eventually stop flares.
 New flares that happen after starting Zyloprim can be treated with a different medicine.

 Patients taking Zyloprim should have their blood tested occasionally so their doctor can make sure that it isn’t irritating their blood counts, liver, or kidneys.

 Other possible side-effects of Zyloprim include:

-- Diarrhea & Nausea – Zyloprim can cause diarrhea, abdominal pain, nausea, and vomiting.
+- Diarrhea and Nausea – Zyloprim can cause diarrhea, abdominal pain, nausea, and vomiting.